ceccoemi/yasa/README.md

 The `yasa.db` file must exists (you can create it with `$ touch yasa.db`), moreover files and directories used must be bound to the container, which can be achieved with Docker volumes or Docker bind mounts.
 The training phase will update this file `yasa.db`, which can be stored and used later for the classification phase or for another training.

-For example in order to train the underneath model with all the text files in the directories `example/pos` and `example/neg`, you can use the following command (it can take about minutes 5 minutes):
+For example in order to train the underneath model with all the text files in the directories `example/pos` and `example/neg`, you can use the following command (it can take about 5 minutes):

     $ docker run \
         --mount type=bind,source="$PWD"/yasa.db,target=/yasa.db \